Skip to contents

 ## query_idx target_idx score

-As we can see only few of the query spectra (29 of the 2451 spectra) could be matched.
+As we can see only few of the query spectra (39 of the 2451 spectra) could be matched.
 This is in part because for a large proportion spectra in MassBank no precursor m/z is available and with requirePrecursor = TRUE these are not considered in the similarity calculation.
-Setting requirePrecursor = FALSE would calculate a similarity between all spectra (even those with missing precursor information) but calculations can take up to several hours.
+Setting requirePrecursor = FALSE would calculate a similarity between all spectra (even those with missing precursor information) but calculations would take much longer.

 ## [1] "msLevel" "rtime"